maarc91/sudoku/README.md

 # sudoku
-This is an algorithm to solve suodku puzzles, just like person would.
+This is an algorithm to solve sudoku puzzles, just like person would.